emqx/blog/en/202507/mqtt-vs-websocket.md

 - **Scalability**: Handles large-scale deployments with minimal bandwidth usage.
 - **Language Support**: Supports multiple programming languages for easy integration.

-These features make MQTT ideal for IoT ecosystems' complex and varied needs, from smart home devices to industrial automation.
-Here are some specific applications where MQTT's capabilities are particularly beneficial.
+These features make MQTT useful in both device-centric and cloud-native systems.
+Here are specific applications where MQTT's capabilities are particularly beneficial.

 #### Practical Applications